refractionPOINT/lce_doc/docs/lc-access.md

 * Microsoft
 * GitHub

-If you havew any questions or specific needs around user authentication please do not hesitate to [get in touch](mailto:answers@limacharlie.io).
+If you have any questions or specific needs around user authentication please [get in touch](mailto:answers@limacharlie.io).

 ## <span style="color:#d98e24">Analyst Permissions</span>